Updated August 16, 2022

 Recast does not support competing streaming devices like Roku, Apple TV, Nvidia Shield TV, nor does it support competing Smart TVs from Roku, Samsung, LG or Android TV, nor PCs or gaming boxes.

-The best OTA TV solution for you is highly dependent on your needs, what fits with your existing or planned cord cutting setup, and your level of comfort with tech.
-In order to choose, it’s important that you research all the available options and understand the ‘fine print’ of each option.
+The best OTA TV solution, Tablo OTA DVR vs Amazon Fire TV, for you is highly dependent on your needs, what fits with your existing or planned setup and your level of comfort with tech.
+In order to choose, it is important that you research all the available options and understand the ‘fine print’ of each option.

-Check out these posts on Tablo products, compatible devices, and Over-the-Air TV technology next:
+Liked this article?
+Check out these posts on Tablo products, compatible devices and Over-the-Air TV technology next: